dmarticus/circle/README.md

 - [] Look into sharing some request/response types if there's enough in common
 - [] Add PR template and contribution guide

+### README and Documentation

+- [] everything exported has a doc.
+Include types!
+I've been good about the functions.
+- [] figure out how haddock works, see if I can make something nice.
+- [] add some usage examples to the README.

 ### Core Functionality

 - [x] differentiate between query params and the request body.
 Right now I don't think I do that.